Relationship Pattern Report.

 • validated, evidence-based psychological measures

-• structured clinical questioning
+• structured clinical assessment

 • integration of your personal experiences and relational history